Category: Tech

 Working with Ancient Network Equipment (or: Getting Around Old SSL and TLS Versions)

-Why?
-At work, I recently had to dig out an old NETGEAR SRX5308 ProSAFE Quad WAN Gigabit SSL VPN Firewall (that’s a mouthful) for a very specific scenario (try shotgunning four LTE modems).
-Problem was, no modern browser can access the web management page due to the ancient SSLv3 standard without changes to the default […]
+The Problem At work, I recently had to dig out an old NETGEAR SRX5308 ProSAFE Quad WAN Gigabit SSL VPN Firewall (that’s a mouthful) for a very specific scenario (try shotgunning four LTE modems).
+Problem was, no modern browser can access the web management page due to the ancient SSLv3 standard without changes to the…

 -